ionic-team/ionic-docs/docs/api/datetime.md

 ## Setting Values Asynchronously

 If its `value` is updated programmatically after a datetime has already been created, the datetime will automatically jump to the new date.
 However, it is recommended to avoid updating the `value` in this way when users are able to interact with the datetime, as this could be disorienting for those currently trying to select a date.
-For example, if a datetime's `value` is loaded by an asyncronous process, it is recommended to hide the datetime with CSS until the value has finished updating.
+For example, if a datetime's `value` is loaded by an asynchronous process, it is recommended to hide the datetime with CSS until the value has finished updating.

 ## Date Constraints